Nixuge/dotfiles/README.md

-# i3
+# i3, Kitty, Picom, Dunst
-Config by me
+Configs by me
-Not much to say, just throw the file in your .config/i3/
+Not much to say, just throw the file in your .config/<i3/kitty/picom/dunst>/

 # Polybar
 ### Based from the Forest by Aditya Shakya (@adi1090x)
 Install it by putting the files anywhere you want and then replace the path in the i3 config file

+# Kitty
+Same as i3

+# Picom
+Same as i3

 # Scripts
 ## checkPiMedia.py